What is myotonic dystrophy?

 What causes myotonic dystrophy?

 Myotonic dystrophy type 1, the most common type of myotonic dystrophy, is caused by the inheritance of extra DNA code at the end of a gene called ‘DMPK’.
-A three letter DNA code is repeated many hundreds of times instead of the usual number which is less than thirty.
+A three letter DNA code is repeated many hundreds of times instead of the usual number which is less than 38.

 A molecule called ‘RNA’ is key to causing myotonic dystrophy.
 RNA is the carbon copy of DNA that carries genetic messages from the centre of the cell (the nucleus) to the rest of the cell in order to build proteins.